artuone83/git-hub-trending/README.md

  - Run this command `make run-project`
  - If you will run to `make: ./setup.sh: Permission denied` run `chmod 777 setup.sh`
- - If something goes wrong you can alway start this project following **Development** steps
+ - If something goes wrong you can always start this project following **Development** steps

 ## Technologies